Otm02/Otm02/README.md

 Hey, my name's Athmane Benarous.
 I'm currently a software engineering student at McGill University.

-I worked as a Cybersecurity Intern for Hydro Québec, as a CRM Software intern at Russet House, and as a BI Analyst intern for CIUSSS du Centre-Sud-de-Montréal.
+I worked as a Machine Learning and Cybersecurity Intern for Hydro Québec, as a CRM Software intern at Russet House, and as a BI Analyst intern for CIUSSS du Centre-Sud-de-Montréal.

 # Contact Info 📞
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/athmane-benarous/)